Is shooting on my private property in Florida legal?

 Discharging firearm in public or on residential property

 (4) Any person who recreationally discharges a firearm outdoors, including target shooting, in an area that the person knows or reasonably should know is primarily residential in nature, and that has a residential density of one or more dwelling units per acre, commits a misdemeanor of the first degree, punishable as provided in s.
 775.082 or s.
 775.083.

 This subsection does not apply:

 It isn’t just Florida gun law that changes.
-Gun laws in many states change across the country every year.
+Gun laws in many states vary across the country every year.
 Some of these changes are substantial and can have huge ramifications if unknown.

-We have an unbelievably useful resource for any gun owner, especially those who travel.
+We have an unbelievably helpful resource for any gun owner, especially those who travel.
 We have authored a comprehensive book called Legal Boundaries by State.

 This book covers all 50 states and Washington DC.
 You can order it in print or digital copy.
 I know what your thinking, won’t it be outdated within a year?
 Well, your digital copy is routinely updated any time there is a change to gun laws.